 Security on the New York subway

-There are cameras and security staff at every stop and even in the carriages themselves.
+There are cameras and security personnel at every stop and even in the carriages themselves.

 It may take you a while to get used to the diversity of passengers, but you certainly don't have to worry about your safety.